blister-pack/odinproject_javascript_course/README.md

 - Managed to get the quote looking decent.
 - The call to action does not look great, but it looks in the right place
 - When things shrink too much they start looking out of place - I think I need to set minimum content size values so they don't get off the right place

+--21/03/2024
+- Hope I can do some more palpable progress in the homepage project.
+I think I'll start by checking out some colors.
+I'll also need some potato pics.
+- I'll create a todo list because I often get distracted finding things that need to get done instead of finishing section by section.
+It's harder to measure progress the way I'm doing it and it also feels like I'm going slowly.
+Possibly because it's not effective to jump from task to task.
+- I'd love to publish this project on LinkedIn soon, it should look good for such a purpose.